k2view-academy/K2View-Academy/articles/26_fabric_security/06_data_masking.md

 #### Customized Masking Logic

 K2view enables users to create their own masking functions:
-- The **MaskingLuFunction** Broadway actor can be used to call a customized function (a shared function or an LU's function) to mask the required field.
+- The **MaskingLuFunction** Broadway Actor can be used to call a customized function (a shared function or an LU's function) to mask the required field.
-- The **MaskingInnerFlow** Broadway actor can be used to call a customized Broadway flow or an actor to mask the required field.
+- The **MaskingInnerFlow** Broadway Actor can be used to call a customized Broadway flow or an Actor to mask the required field.
-- Fabric 7.1 provides the general **Masking** actor that enables to run a customized inner flow or an actor to mask the required field.
+- Fabric 7.1 provides the general **Masking** Actor that enables to run a customized inner flow or an Actor to mask a required field.

 The use of **MaskingLuFunction**, **MaskingInnerFlow**, or **Masking** actors guarantees the usage of the K2view masking mechanism including **SHA-512/256** hashing and caching.
 The user does not need to handle them by their customized function.